 Protect Your Data and Your Customer Relationships

 Last week I pointed out the importance of having a disaster recovery plan.
-In that post, I wanted to emphasize first, that natural disasters like floods and hurricanes aren’t as rare as you might think (and affect more businesses than you might think).
-Secondly, I wanted to remind business owners that many other types of disasters can decimate or even ruin a business.
+In that post, I wanted to emphasize first, that natural disasters like floods and hurricanes aren’t as rare as you might think—and effect businesses than you might think.
+Second, I wanted to remind business owners that many other types of disasters can decimate or even ruin a business.
 A major power interruption or equipment failure can have catastrophic impact.
 Even labor disputes can cause major havoc.

 Today, let’s discuss the actions you need to take to protect your business.
 You will want to choose a competent partner to help you with the process, and I’ll discuss that in a moment.
 But if your business is to survive a disaster, you need to address two major areas of concern.

 A disaster recovery plan helps ensure that, frankly, you will have a business to run after the worst is over.
 This is business survival, at its core.
 And its most important principle is this: